 Seeing a physiotherapist prior to surgery will improve your recovery after surgery.
 This is termed pre-habilitation.
 The physiotherapist also will help reduce swelling and inflammation.

 Follow instructions to stop eating and drinking before surgery.
-Usually 6 hours before you should not eat or drink.
+Usually 6 hours before you should not eat ( 2 hours for plain water).

 We perform pre-operative checks according to the World Health Organisation to ensure that we operate on the correct site.